I did not remember getting to

 I heard a twig break, and the

-imaginary footsteps materialize taking the form of light ghosts.
+imaginary footsteps materialise, taking the form of light ghosts.
 I knew then

 that I was going to be thrown into the furnace of hot brimstone and prepared to